 Finding 40: Tensions between the RS Ministry of Agriculture and FARMA II that occurred during the process of the SPRD preparation have resulted in a lack of trust between the two that will be difficult to repair, and will make it difficult to ensure that the Activity moves forward with the support of public-sector stakeholders from both entities.
 In the development of the SPRD, there were concerns among those institutions responsible for strategy implementation that FARMA II was not sufficiently responsive to their concerns.
-While some of these institutions felt that their existing policy19 documents were not adequately incorporated into the draft Strategy and that their concerns were sidelined.
+While some of these institutions felt that FARMA II's initial assessment was effective, throughout the policy development process, they felt that their existing policy19 documents were not adequately incorporated into the draft Strategy and that their concerns were sidelined.
 Specifically, in the negotiations around the Strategy, key institutions stepped away from the working groups associated with strategy development because of a concern that their contributions were not being incorporated and an impression that the approach to developing the Strategy was being imposed upon them rather than developed collaboratively.